3 ways to help your mother š this Earth Day

 Such pollution has only become omnipresent in the most recent decade, so it's hard to tell what long term effects teeny tiny plastics will have on our bodies in 20 or 30 yearsā time.Ā

-In the meantime, I'm doing my best to avoid any single-use plastics in the form of reusable canvas or cloth shopping bags, utensils, bottles, makeup and travel containers, and so on.Ā
+In the meantime, I'm doing my best to avoid any single-use plastics in the form of reusable canvas or cloth shopping bags, metal utensils, glass and reusable bottles, and reusable makeup and travel containers.Ā

 Avoid fast fashion; cut down textile waste